 Shanghai -- Shanghai is a street food lovers' paradise, with carts slinging dumplings, pancakes, noodles, buns and grilled meats on sidewalks across the city, morning, noon and night.
 These are a few of our favorites.
 1: Shengjianbao A Shanghai specialty, shēngjiān mántou (生煎馒头) – or shēngjiān bāo (生煎包), as they’re known everywhere else in China – are juicy pork buns…

 Shanghai -- Editor’s note: This week we are celebrating street food, in all its fascinating, delicious and sometimes offbeat forms.
 Each day, we’ll take a look at the top street foods in a different city that Culinary Backstreets covers.
 This feature from Shanghai is the first installment.
 1: Shengjianbao A Shanghai specialty, shēngjiān mántou (生煎馒头) – or shēngjiān bāo (生煎包),…

-Shanghai -- In China, where queuing isn’t part of the culture, a long line of hungry diners patiently waiting for their food is just about the highest compliment a restaurant can receive.
-By those standards, Mr. Wu’s scallion oil pancakes are, hands down, one of the most sought-after breakfast treats in Shanghai.
-The line that stretches out…
+Shanghai -- [Editor's note: We're sorry to report that A Da Cong You Bing has closed.]
+In China, where queuing isn’t part of the culture, a long line of hungry diners patiently waiting for their food is just about the highest compliment a restaurant can receive.
+By those standards, Mr. Wu’s scallion oil pancakes are, hands down, one…